-One pound dates (stoned).
+Date Mixture: One pound dates (stoned).
 Cover with water, add 1/2 cup sugar and juice of 1/2 lemon, boil until soft and cool.
+Set aside.

 Make your cake with 2-1/2 cups flour, 2-1/2 cups coarse oatmeal, 1 cup butter, 1 cup brown sugar, 1 level teaspoon soda, 1 teaspoon salt.
 Mix well with the hands.

 Grease an oblong pan.
-Divide mixture into two, and pat into the bottom of the pan.
-Spread the date mixture over first half, then spread other half over top.
+Divide cake mixture into two, and pat one half into the bottom of the pan.
+Spread the date mixture over, then spread other half over top.
 Bake 35 minutes in moderate oven.
 Makes a nice change from date squares.

-To make this easy Christmas party recipe, cook 1-1/2 cups cranberries in the same amount of water, and when soft, strain them.
+To make this old fashioned Christmas party recipe, cook 1-1/2 cups cranberries in the same amount of water, and when soft, strain them.
 Add 3/4 cup sugar to the strained juice, and boil hard for 2 minutes, then cool.
 Add 1 tablespoon lemon juice, and place on refrigerator tray.

 When frozen to a mush, fold in 1 cup whipped cream and continue freezing.

-A festive little "candle cake" with a lighted taper in each, set at each place will cause exclamations of joy.
+A festive little Candle Cake with a lighted candle in each, set at each place will cause exclamations of joy.

 To make them use any good cake mixture.
 Bake in individual tins, and when cold ice nicely and garnish with nuts, tiny candies, bits of angelica or anything you choose, placing the tiny red candle in the very center.